Text to Speech Button

 With this in mind, the different focuses of Samprajnata Samadhi (or distinguished Samadhi) are on:

-• Gross object form: Savitarka Samadhi – Focused on gross objects (such as a candle, or even an atom).
+• Gross object form: Savitarka (sa-with | vitarka-deliberation/reasoning) Samadhi – Focused on gross objects (such as a candle, or even an atom).

-• Subtle elemental form/Tanmatras: Savicara Samadhi – Focused on subtler elements such as abstract form like symbolism, or concepts like beauty and love.
+• Subtle elemental form/Tanmatras: Savicara (sa-with | vicara-reflection) Samadhi – Focused on subtler elements such as abstract form like symbolism, or concepts like beauty and love.

-• “Concrete” Joy manifested from emptiness: Sa-Ananda Samadhi (also called blissful Samadhi) – No reflection or reasoning, just contemplation on Joy that composes the Sattvic mind (“devoid of any objects” including citta vrittis or mind-modifications/distortions/thoughts).
+• “Concrete” Joy manifested from emptiness: Sa-Ananda (with joy) Samadhi (also called blissful Samadhi) – No reflection or reasoning, just contemplation on Joy that composes the Sattvic mind (“devoid of any objects” including citta vrittis or mind-modifications/distortions/thoughts).

-• Ego/individuality: Sa-Asmita (Ego-ism) Samadhi – Focused on awareness and the “I” feeling.
+• Ego/individuality/”I-ness”: Sa-Asmita (with a sense of “I”) Samadhi – Focused on awareness and the “I” feeling.

 This list assumes that you will first work from contemplating and understanding the concrete expressions in existence before understanding the very subtle.
-It also assumes that this focused, single-minded contemplation from concrete to subtle understanding, will only come after internal purity (scrubbed free from the contamination of ego-body-mind identification) has been obtained, allowing true and full knowledge to be revealed to the practitioner.
+It also assumes that this focused, single-minded contemplation from concrete to subtle understanding, will only come after internal purity (scrubbed free from the contamination of ego-body-mind identification and distortion) has been obtained, allowing true and full knowledge to be revealed to the practitioner.
 In this way, you work from understanding nature to understanding yourself and your place/connection in nature and can contribute to creating more harmony, joy, and balance from this place naturally (and before then, if you are inspired to do so).

 Through totally absorbed contemplation that sees/knows the greater Self/Reality, or Samadhi, you study how Prakrti, or un-manifest primal potential, is manifested into physical form using prana (or force) that can be divided into Gunas (or the three constituents of this primal force distinguished by sattva [tranquility], rajas [activity] and tamas [inertia]).
-You observe how these Gunas create everything that “you are,” see, and interact with in the tangible world, and you come to understand the imbalanced expressions of your (and others’) pure primal potential as you work your way back to your purest expression beyond form, and therefore, to your understanding of your True Self.
+You observe how these Gunas create everything that “you are,” see, and interact with in the tangible world, and you come to understand the imbalanced expressions of your (and others’) pure primal potential as you work your way back to your purest expression beyond form, and therefore, to your understanding of, and then being of, your True Self.

 You, therefore, work with these four stages of Samadhi in order to gain understanding of your Prakrti, or your primal nature of existence, and this understanding empowers you to better serve within your tangible manifested world from a place of full awareness.